evmaperry/evan-perry.github.io/README.md

 	3	select project to submit

 # How to push to github
-	1	terminal => git add -A a) this adds all updated files to be commited 2	terminal => git commit -m "message goes in here"
+	1	terminal => git add -A  (this adds all updated files to be commited) 2	terminal => git commit -m "message goes in here"
 	3	terminal => git push